What is the difference between a chiliad and a millennium?

 What's the difference between a chiliad and a millennium?
-Not much: both words refer to a period of 1000 years.
+Not much: both are a period of 1000 years.
 While millennium is more widely used, chiliad is actually older.
-It first appeared in 1598 and was originally used to mean a group of 1000, as in a chiliad of errors.
-Millennium didn't make its way into written English until the 1630s.
-Not surprisingly, both words trace back to roots that mean thousand.
-Millennium comes from the Latin mille, and chiliad is a descendent of the Greek chilioi.
+Chiliad first appeared in the late 1500s and was originally used to mean "a group of 1000," as in "a chiliad of arrows"; millennium didn't make its way into written English until some decades later, in the early 1600s.
+Not surprisingly, both words trace back to roots that mean "thousand."
+Millennium comes from Latin mille, and chiliad is a descendant of Greek chilioi.